spryker-shop/b2c-demo-marketplace/README.md

 docker/sdk up --build --assets --data
 ```

-## Installation of B2C Demo Shop with Docker
+## Installation of B2C Marketplace Demo Shop with Docker

 For detailed installation instructions of Spryker with Docker, see [Installing Spryker with Docker](https://documentation.spryker.com/docs/installing-spryker-with-docker).

-## Installation of B2C Demo Shop with Vagrant
+## Installation of B2C Marketplace Demo Shop with Vagrant
 For detailed installation instructions of Spryker with Vagrant, see [Installing with Development Virtual Machine](https://documentation.spryker.com/docs/dev-getting-started#installing-spryker-with-development-virtual-machine).